auth0/docs/articles/api/authentication/_logout.md

 ### Remarks

-- Logging the user out of their identity provider is not common practice, so think about the user experience before you use the `federated` querystring parameter.
+- Logging the user out of their identity provider is not common practice, so think about the user experience before you use the `federated` query string parameter.
 - The sample auth0.js script uses the library version 8.
 If you are using auth0.js version 7, please see this [reference guide](/libraries/auth0js/v7).

 ### More Information